mainnet-pat/bch-wc2/README.md

 `WrapWallet` allows to wrap a mainnet-js wallet and use a provided `IConnector` to delegate the signing to.

+## @bch-wc2/cashscript-signer

+`WrapBuilder` allows to wrap a cashscript TransactionBuilder and use a provided `IConnector` to delegate the signing to.

 ## @bch-wc2/wc2-connector

 To be done.